Image for Triumph Business Capital’s Complete Guide to Freight Bill Factoring

 • You qualify for factoring based on your customers’ credit, not your own.
 This means that even if you don’t qualify for a loan, you may still qualify for invoice factoring.

-• Some companies (like Triumph Business Capital) don’t require long-term contracts; you can factor on a month-to-month basis.
+• Some companies (like Triumph, formerly known as Triumph Business Capital) don’t require long-term contracts; you can factor on a month-to-month basis.
 But if factoring works for your business, you’re able to continue with it.

 • You get a team of back office professionals who will support your trucking company with its invoices, help run credit checks on brokers and collect payments.